 You can grow all your favorite herbs, fruits, and vegetables year-round by using the correct bulb or fixture.
 Several kinds of grow lights are available on the market, with each having its own strengths and weaknesses.
 If you’ve been wondering whether grow lights would be an excellent investment for your greenhouse, we’ve got the answers.

-Greenhouse grow lights are obviously artificial lights.
-Some are designed to shine with a light spectrum, which is like that of the sun.
+Greenhouse grow lights are essentially artificial lights.
+Some are designed to shine with a light spectrum like that of the sun.
 Others provide a light spectrum that’s customized to the specific plants in your greenhouse.
 With grow lights, you’re able to copy specific spectral outputs, colors, and temperatures of light.
 Plus, you can vary the overall intensity of the light these bulbs and fixtures put out.

 Do grow lights actually work?